wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 <Adapter Component ID>.<Namespace>.<Identifier>
 ```

 > **Note:** Naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
-For more informaton please refer to **Configuration of OPC UA data source** section.
+For more informaton, refer to **Configuration of OPC UA data source** section.

-## Configuration of OPC UA data source
+## OPC UA data source configuration

 To use the OPC UA EDS adapter, you must configure from which OPC UA data source it will be receiving data.

-### Procedure
+### Configure OPC UA data source

 > **Note:** You cannot modify OPC UA data source configurations manually.
 You must use the REST endpoints to add or edit the configuration.